 You have a picky eater and it is causing stress for your whole family.

 Parents who come into our Bondi Junction clinic clinic will often tell our Speech Pathologists and Occupational Therapists that what really worries them is their child’s nutritional intake.
 They worry that their child aren’t getting enough calories.
 They are concerned that they aren’t getting the minimum daily amounts of vitamins and minerals.
+Let’s look at Picky Eater Tip #1.
+It is not about the vegetables.

 When is comes to helping your picky eater become more adventurous, in the beginning we need to set aside concerns about nutritional intake.
 Unless your child has significant medical issues, we need to address the learned behaviours that may have caused picky eating.